-- The Triad (a term used to describe a combination of injuries suggestive of NAHI, although it is known that not all NAHI present with the triad)
+- The Triad (a term used to describe a combination of injuries (bleeding to the brain, eyes and metaphyseal fractures) ssuggestive of NAHI, although it is known that not all NAHI present with the triad)

 - Brain Injury (e.g. bruising, bleeding or various kinds of damage to the brain)